JJazzLab 3.2.1 (April 11, 2022)

 - Peter Wierzba, Michael P. Bedesem, Jørgen Sørensen/jososoft: for the precious information about the Yamaha style file format

-- InnoSetup: for the installer
+- InnoSetup: for the Windows installer

 - John Nebauer: for the SGM-v2.01-NicePianosGuitarsBass SoundFont which served as a basis for the JJazzLab SoundFont.